 Saint Vincent and the Grenadines, after years of climate change related effects, was devastated by the severe weather disasters of 2010 and 2011.
 In response, Richmond Vale Academy (RVA) took decisive action by initiating a program called “The Saint Vincent Climate Compliance Conference 2012 – 2021” (CCC).

 This program has been the platform of need, from which a springboard of hope has been built; to enable and empower several groups and communities.
-People have dived into action for positive climate change, from 2012 to 2016:
+People have dived into action for positive climate change - for example:

 - 25.000 trees have been planted.